vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> remote-as
    <nasn>

-   This command creates a new neighbor whose remote-as is NASN.
+   This command creates a new neighbor whose remote-as is <nasn>.
 The neighbor address can be an IPv4 address or an IPv6 address or an interface to use for the connection.
 The command it applicable for peer and peer group.